klahrinz/klahrinz.github.io/LAW01-06-1cvp.md

 The motion shall be resolved by the court within fifteen (15) calendar days from its receipt of the opposition thereto, or upon expiration of the period to file such opposition.

-*Section.
-6. Notice of hearing on litigious motions; discretionary.*
+**§6.
+Notice of hearing on litigious motions; discretionary.**

 The court may, in the exercise of its discretion, and if deemed necessary for its resolution, call a hearing on the motion.
 The notice of hearing shall be addressed to all parties concerned, and shall specify the time and date of the hearing.

 **§7.
 Proof of service necessary.**

-No written motion shall be acted upon by the court without proof of service thereof, pursuant to **§5(b) hereof.**
+No written motion shall be acted upon by the court without proof of service thereof, pursuant to Section 5(b) hereof.

 **§8.
 Motion day.**